TeresaLiuu/HW-3/README.md

 # Welcome to my Password Generator
-This is a link to the password generator (https://teresaliuu.github.io/HW-3/)
+This is a link to a password generator I created (https://teresaliuu.github.io/HW-3/)

 ## About this password generator